mrk2nk2n/SOC-checker/README.md

 selected attack will be saved into a log file in the /var/log directory.

 The script will run in 3 main phases:
 1. Network discovery
 2. Attack selection
-      a.
-ARSPOOF
+    + ARSPOOF
-      b.
-DDOS
+    + DDOS
-      c.
-Password bruteforce
+    + Password bruteforce
 3. Attack execution

 # Overview of Tools
 Tools used: nmap, hiping3, arpspoof, dsniff, hydra

-[nmap, hping3] – the nmap & hping3 tools is used to do active host discovery and port scanning.
+**[nmap, hping3]** – the nmap & hping3 tools is used to do active host discovery and port scanning.

-[arpspoof, dsniff] – the arpspoof tool is used to send forged ARP messages containing incorrect MAC address information and the dniff tool is used to intercept and eavesdrop on the communication.
+**[arpspoof, dsniff]** – the arpspoof tool is used to send forged ARP messages containing incorrect MAC address information and the dniff tool is used to intercept and eavesdrop on the communication.

-[hydra] – the hydra tool was used to attempt login with a list of usernames and passwords on a given service port.
+**[hydra]** – the hydra tool was used to attempt login with a list of usernames and passwords on a given service port.

 # Possible Enhancements